-Regulation (EU) 2022/350, which was published on 2 March 2022, imposed a prohibition for operators to broadcast or to enable, facilitate or otherwise contribute to broadcast, any content by the following bodies, including through transmission or distribution by any means such as cable, satellite, IP-TV, internet service providers, internet video-sharing platforms or applications:
+Council Regulation (EU) No.2022/350, which was published on 2 March 2022, imposed a prohibition for operators to broadcast or to enable, facilitate or otherwise contribute to broadcast, any content by the following bodies, including through transmission or distribution by any means such as cable, satellite, IP-TV, internet service providers, internet video-sharing platforms or applications:

-- · RT- Russia Today English
+- RT- Russia Today English

 - RT- Russia Today UK

 - RT Russia Today Germany

 - RT Russia Today France

 - RT- Russia Today Spanish

 - Sputnik

-Regulation (EU) 2022/350 requires the suspension of any broadcasting licence or authorisation, transmission and distribution arrangement with those entities.
+Council Regulation (EU) No. 2022/350 requires the suspension of any broadcasting licence or authorisation, transmission and distribution arrangement with those entities.

-In its Frequently Asked Questions issued on 23 March 2022, the European Commission states, inter alia, that the afore-mentioned prohibition applies to any person or entity or body "exercising a commercial or professional activity that broadcasts or enables, facilitates or otherwise contributes to broadcast the content at issue".
-Furthermore, it states that the field of application of the prohibition goes beyond the mere broadcasting of TV station and also covers the dissemination of content through other means such as a website, covering also caching services, search engines, social media or hosting service providers whose services can be used to disseminate content from the targeted entities.
+In its Frequently Asked Questions, the European Commission states, inter alia, that the aforementioned prohibition applies to any person, entity or body "exercising a commercial or professional activity that broadcasts or enables, facilitates or otherwise contributes to broadcast the content at issue".
+Furthermore, it states that the field of application of the prohibition goes beyond the mere broadcasting of TV stations and also covers the dissemination of content through other means such as a website, covering also caching services, search engines, social media or hosting service providers whose services can be used to disseminate content from the targeted entities.